Power of Attorney (POA): Caregiver Information and Resources

 How to Sign as Power of Attorney for Your Elderly Parent

-When acting as power of attorney (POA) for an aging parent or loved one, your signature must make it clear that you are acting on their behalf and not assuming personal responsibility for the contract or transaction.0 Comments
+When acting as power of attorney (POA) for a loved one, your signature must make it clear that you are acting on their behalf and not assuming personal responsibility for the contract or transaction.1 Comment

 When POA Isn’t Enough: Authorizations Needed to Act on a Loved One’s Behalf

-Power of attorney documents allow caregivers to access personal information and make vital decisions for elderly loved ones, but some institutions require additional documentation.
-See what other authorizations you may need to apply for.19 Comments
+Power of attorney documents allow caregivers to access personal information and make vital decisions for elderly loved ones, but some institutions require additional forms.
+See what other authorizations you may need to get.19 Comments

 What to Do When the Bank Refuses a Financial POA Document